 That’s because your entire body—including your microbiome—is designed for predictable cycles of sleep, wakefulness, and eating.
 Disrupting that rhythm negatively impacts both the regular oscillations and composition of the microbiome.2,3 This is a particular problem for rotating shift workers and frequent flyers, whose microbial health often suffers from repeated sleep cycle disturbances, even with sufficient numbers of sleep hours.

 If you’re one of those people who falls asleep as soon as their head hits the pillow, and doesn’t get up for eight hours or more, this doesn’t mean you’re off the hook.
 That’s because you may not actually be getting the amount and quality of sleep you think you are.
 Many people (particularly older adults and those carrying extra weight) experience numerous, brief periods of airway obstruction throughout the night when the soft tissue at the back of the throat relaxes during sleep.
 They’ll typically wake momentarily to catch their breath, and then fall back to sleep before realizing they’ve ever awakened.
 This type of sleep disruption, which can occur as often as hundreds of times per night, is associated with negative changes to the diversity and composition of the gut microbiome—and can also lead to certain cardiovascular issues and other health challenges.4,5

 The Sleep-Gut Connection Works Both Ways

 It turns out that the relationship between sleep and the gut is a two-way street.
-Not only does sleep impact the microbiome, the composition of the microbiome also impacts mood, stress levels, hormones, neurotransmitters, weight, and even the perception of pain—all of which affect sleep quality.6, 7, 8, 9
+Not only does sleep impact the microbiome, the composition of the microbiome also plays a role in mood, stress levels, hormones, neurotransmitters, weight management, and even the perception of pain—all of which affect sleep quality.6, 7, 8, 9

 So if you’ve been having trouble sleeping, embracing a gut-healthy lifestyle can help: